tejpochiraju/tejpochiraju.github.io/content/blog/frappe-otp-auth.md

 ### Notes

-- We typically don't pass the `domain` parameter and instead configure this per site in `site_config.json`
+- You don't have to pass the `domain` parameter and could instead configure this per site in `site_config.json`
 - You could modify Frappe's response status code and throw a `403` in case of incorrect OTPs.